 The payment schedule is usually included in the Third Schedule for developer sales.
 It shows when to pay and what amount should be paid at that time.
 If you have taken out a home loan the bank will provide an outline of the payment arrangements.

-The journey to owning property in Malaysia may seem difficult in the face of the various legal documents that are required whether you are citizen or foreigner.
+The journey to owning property in Malaysia may seem difficult in the face of the various legal documents like MoT that are required whether you are citizen or foreigner.
 Keep in mind these documents particularly the Memorandum of Transfer are there to protect you which implies an easier property ownership experience without any worry.

 The information on this website is subject to change at any time without prior notice from Properly.
 Quantitative metrics are taken and used based on recency at the time of writing.
 While the Properly team takes information accuracy seriously, we are not liable for any losses due to incorrect information.
 The information provided is solely to inform users and is not in any way a form of offer or contract unless stated otherwise.